Aliaksei-Halkin/final_project_EPAM/README.md

 The educational project for the UpskillLab course.
-I used the tomcat v.10 and last LTS JDK v.11
+I used the tomcat v.10 and last LTS JDK v.11.
+This project built on Servlets and JSP pages, I've used the custom connection pool, pattern Command, Singletons, MVC layered architecture, JDBC, Log4J2, JSTL, 2 Locales(RU/EN), unit tests, written JavaDoc and etc.

 Author: Aliaksei Halkin, contact: pochtax3@gmail.com